rjregenold/blog/posts/2013-11-17-concurrent-batch-processing.markdown

 keeping stdout sane.

 This still loads all the book ids to be processed into memory at once.
 This does not seem to be too big of a problem yet.
-I'm doing this because the documentation for `forEach` in mysql-simple says the consumer must return quickly to prevent tying up server resources and preventing other clients from updated the tables that are streaming results.
+I\'m doing this because the documentation for `forEach` in mysql-simple says the consumer must return quickly to prevent tying up server resources and preventing other clients from updated the tables that are streaming results.
 If I find a better way I will